Code-Institute-Submissions/paulday966-milestone1/README.md

 #### Acknowledgments

-I got the inspiration for this project from cycling with the Cheam and Morden CTC group https://cheamandmorden.blogspot.com/ over many years.
-I found very few websites that had inforamtion about cafes in one place, and had to remember the cafe and website so I could look it up.
+I got the inspiration for this project from cycling with the [Cheam and Morden CTC group](https://cheamandmorden.blogspot.com/) over many years.
+I found very few websites that had inforamtion about lots of different cafes in one place, and had to remember the cafe and website so I could look it up and get the details I needed.

+I would like to thank my friend Anja in the walking group I'm a member of for suggesting the title Quirky Cafes.
+This is much better than Cafe Locator, the title I was using, and makes it a more friendly and welcoming website.

 Sent the following email to the following cafes asking permission to use their text and images.